CyberFoxar/augmented-ciso-test/README.md

 A debug mode is available, and uses some mocked values.
 To access it, you need to have an entry in local storage `debug` with value `true`.

+Bear in mind, this website is _NOT_ mobile-friendly.

 ## TODO:
 - Add UI for game result risks
 - Add DB (iDB ?) to save past tries